loicalleyne/couac/README.md

 Go library that provides a helpful wrapper around ADBC for DuckDB.

 ## Features
-- Bulk inserts into DuckDB from an Arrow recod
+- Bulk inserts into DuckDB from an Arrow record

 ## Planned
 - Support for other statement operations supported in ADBC